 Bush Calls Attacks ‘Acts of War’

-WASHINGTON (AP) _ President Bush condemned terrorist attacks in New York and Washington as ``acts of war″ on Wednesday and said he would ask Congress for funding to help in the recovery and to protect the nation’s security.
+WASHINGTON (AP) _ President Bush on Wednesday condemned terrorist attacks in New York and Washington as ``acts of war,″ and said he would ask Congress for money for recovery and to protect the nation’s security.

 ``This will be a monumental struggle of good versus evil.
 But good will prevail,″ the president said.
-He said the nation was prepared to spend ``whatever it takes,″ and pledged to rally other nations to a global battle against terrorism.
+He said the nation was prepared to spend ``whatever it takes.″

-Congress convened in the Capitol for the first time since Tuesday’s parallel attacks on the World Trade Center in New York and the Pentagon across the Potomac River from the nation’s capital.
-Lawmakers hastened to approve legislation declaring the United States was ``entitled to respond under international law.″
+Bush spoke as Congress returned to the Capitol and federal agencies reopened their doors for the first time since Tuesday’s parallel attacks on the World Trade Center in New York and the Pentagon across the Potomac River from the nation’s capital.